kodecocodes/vt_android_mvvm/v1/for_instructor/08-saving-to-the-repository.markdown

 In this video, we'll save new creatures into the repository we previously setup.

 We don't want the user to be able to save creatures with blank attributes, for example, a blank name.
-Let's write a test to make creatures with blank names can't be saved.
+Let's write a view model test to make sure that creatures with blank names can't be saved.

 ```kotlin